vdaas/vald/docs/overview/architecture.md

 ### Vald Agent

 Vald Agent is the core component of Vald, the approximate nearest neighbor search engine, and stores the graph tree construction on memory for indexing the vectors.
-Agent-NGT uses [yahoojapan/NGT](https://github.com/yahoojapan/ngt) as a core library.
+Vald Agent uses [yahoojapan/NGT](https://github.com/yahoojapan/ngt) as a core library.

 ### Vald LB Gateway

-Vald LB Gateway is a gateway to load balance the user request and forward user request to the Vald-Agent based on the resource usage of the Vald-Agent and the corresponding cluster node.
+Vald LB Gateway is a gateway to load balance the user request and forward user request to the Vald Agent based on the resource usage of the Vald Agent and the corresponding cluster node.

 ### Vald Discoverer